15-minute city: Europe

 The mayor of Paris, Anne Hidalgo, introduced the 15-minute city concept in her 2020 re-election campaign and began implementing it during the COVID-19 pandemic.
 For example, school playgrounds were converted to parks after school hours, while the Place de la Bastille and other squares have been revamped with trees and bicycle lanes.

 Cagliari, a city on the Italian island of Sardinia, began a strategic plan to revitalize the city and improve walkability.
 The city actively solicited public feedback through a participatory planning process, as described in the Moreno model.
 A unique aspect of the plan calls for re-purposing public spaces and buildings that were no longer being used, relating to the general model of urban intensification.

 In Utrecht, the fourth-largest city in the Netherlands, 100 percent of residents can reach all city necessities in a 15-minute bike ride, and 94% in a 10-minute bike ride.
 The local municipality has plans to improve this further by 2040.

-In September 2023, the UK Government announced plans to "protect drivers from over-zealous traffic enforcement", in what it says is "part of a long-term plan to back drivers".
+In 2023, the Sunak ministry in the United Kingdom announced plans to "protect drivers from over-zealous traffic enforcement", in what it said was "part of a long-term plan to back drivers".
 These included plans "to stop councils implementing so called '15-minute cities', by consulting on ways to prevent schemes which aggressively restrict where people can drive".

-Polish city Pleszew is claimed to be a 15-minute city.
+The Polish city Pleszew declares itself to be a 15-minute city.

 The Swedish cities of Stockholm, Umeå, Gothenburg, Helsingborg, Hultsfred, Härnösand, and Södertälje were prototypes in the Swedish government-led Street Moves project from 2019-2024, exploring the idea of a '1-minute city', emphasising participative approaches to city-making, within the broader 15-minute city perspective.
 These prototypes and systems demonstrators, part of broader mission-oriented innovation projects, are documented by Vinnova and ArkDes.

-Copenhagen's Nordhavn neighbourhood was developed according to a five-minute city concept.
+Nordhavn, a neighbourhood in Copenhagen, Denmark was developed according to a five-minute city concept.
 This is based on all daily amenities being located at a distance of 400 m from the nearest public transit stop – a distance walkable within 5 minutes.